ITR-MOD/ITR-VORTEX/Readme.md

 <small>Notice: this readme was made with the aid of chatgpt</small>

+<small>Notice2: this branch is for the in-dev modorganizer2 addon, both files will exist next to eachother</small>
+- mo2-extension is a wip plugin
+- intotheradius.py is a game_handler

 ### Vortex Extension for Mod Management

 This guide explains how to manage mods for *Into the Radius 2* using the Vortex extension.
 It covers both installing UE4SS and packaging mods to ensure compatibility.